MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-storage-spaces-direct.md

 If you're deploying Storage Spaces Direct inside virtual machines, skip this section.

 Storage Spaces Direct requires high-bandwidth, low-latency networking between servers in the cluster.
 At least 10 GbE networking is required and remote direct memory access (RDMA) is recommended.
-You can use either iWARP or RoCE as long as it has the Windows Server 2016 logo, but iWARP is usually easier to set up.
+You can use either iWARP or RoCE as long as it has the Windows Server 2019 logo, but iWARP is usually easier to set up.

 > [!Important]
 > Depending on your networking equipment, and especially with RoCE v2, some configuration of the top-of-rack switch may be required.
 Correct switch configuration is important to ensure reliability and performance of Storage Spaces Direct.

-Windows Server 2016 introduces switch-embedded teaming (SET) within the Hyper-V virtual switch.
+Windows Server 2016 introduced switch-embedded teaming (SET) within the Hyper-V virtual switch.
 This allows the same physical NIC ports to be used for all network traffic while using RDMA, reducing the number of physical NIC ports required.
 Switch-embedded teaming is recommended for Storage Spaces Direct.

 Switched or switchless node interconnects
 - Switched: Network switches must be properly configured to handle the bandwidth and networking type.
 If using RDMA that implements the RoCE protocol, network device and switch configuration is even more important.
 - Switchless: Nodes can be interconnected using direct connections, avoiding using a switch.
 It is required that every node have a direct connection with every other node of the cluster.

-For instructions to set up networking for Storage Spaces Direct, see [Windows Server 2016 Converged NIC and Guest RDMA Deployment Guide](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).
+For instructions to set up networking for Storage Spaces Direct, see [Windows Server 2016 and 2019 RDMA Deployment Guide](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).

 ## Step 3: Configure Storage Spaces Direct